faren-f/ADR_DP_similarity/README.md

   - **KG combined with CTD:**
   Run the script `KG_Construction/GraphConstruction_CTD.R` to combine disease-genes in CTD with the KG.

+- **KG combined with DrugBank:2022v:**
+  Run the script `KG_Construction/GraphConstruction_DrugBank2022v.R` to combine drug-target links from DrugBank with the version of 2022.

+- **KG combined with PT:**
+  Run the script `KG_Construction/GraphConstruction_PT.R` to construct the KG with the new representation of preferred terms (PTs) instead of Low-level terms(LLTs).

 *Hint:* Due to licensing restrictions, we cannot redistribute the drug–protein interaction data derived from DrugBank.
 Researchers interested in accessing this data can apply for an academic license directly through [DrugBank](https://www.drugbank.ca/).